top of page

 Lab Alumnus

 Nan ZHU received his Ph.D. in Educational Psychology at the Chinese University of Hong Kong in 2017.
+He participated in an academic exchange to the University of Rochester in 2016.
 He held a Postdoctoral Fellowship at the University of Macau from 2018-2022, where he now works as a Research Assistant Professor in the Department of Psychology.
-His research interests include moral reasoning and judgments, cooperation and altruism, and cross-cultural differences/similarities in social psychology.
-He pursues a theoretical understanding of these various topics using the life history theory, the dual-process theory of morality, the social domain theory, and other theoretical perspectives.
+With a central goal of understanding how multidimensional environmental risks shapes individual differences and cross-cultural variations in sociomoral processes, his research covers topics such as moral judgments and reasoning, sexism, psychosocial distance and trust, leadership preferences, and parent-child dynamics.
+He pursues a theoretical understanding of these various topics using the life history theory, the dual-process theory of morality, and the social domain theory, aiming for a holistic understanding of these phenomena on the basis of physiological, cognitive, developmental, and sociocultural mechanisms.

 darren_zhu730098@msn.com